nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/lptmr/lptmr_trigger_out/example_board_readme.md

 Board settings
 ============
-No special settings are required.
+Connect J43-12 to oscilloscope to capture the trigger signal.

 #### Please note this application can't support running with Linux BSP! ####

 Prepare the Demo
 ===============
-1. Connect 12V~20V power supply and J-Link Debug Probe to the board, switch SW301 to power on the board.
+1. Connect 12V~20V power supply and J-Link Debug Probe to the board, switch SW1(SYS_PWR) to power on the board.
-2. Connect a micro USB cable between the host PC and the J1401 USB port on the target board.
+2. Connect a micro USB cable between the host PC and the J15(FTDI_DEBUG) USB port on the target board.
 3. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits